Octobug/notes/software_engineering/system_design/ddia/part_1_foundations_of_data_systems/01_reliable_scalable_and_maintainable_applications.md

 # 1. Reliable, Scalable, and Maintainable Applications

+> The Internet was done so well that most people think of it as a natural
+> resource like the Pacific Ocean, rather than something that was man-made.
+> When was the last time a technology with a scale like that was so error-free?
+>
+> —Alan Kay, in interview with Dr Dobb’s Journal (2012)

 - [1.
 Reliable, Scalable, and Maintainable Applications](#1-reliable-scalable-and-maintainable-applications)
   - [Thinking About Data Systems](#thinking-about-data-systems)
   - [Reliability](#reliability)